GeorgeBernard/PP265-EL/leadership-map/tmp/leadership-map.md

 making me a better person.

 It's true for so many men of my own age, and I was only lucky enough to be paying attention at those moments of ripeness.
-The most progress and change I have made morally come from those evenings where, following a call out earlier that day, I was forced to entertain the idea of my misgivings.
+The most moral progress and change I have made come from those evenings where, following a call out earlier that day, I was forced to entertain the idea of my misgivings.
 I was only lucky enough to be open to alternatives.
 The combination of my own humility, with the (far more important) call to be better by those I admired in my community